jegly/self-supporting-code/README.md

 - Ecosystems observe population ratios
 - Planets observe atmospheric composition

+The Gaia hypothesis is no longer merely poetic. **Earth system science** has formalised the feedback loops by which atmospheric composition, ocean chemistry, and biosphere activity co-regulate each other.
+The discovery of **biosignatures**—chemical ratios in planetary atmospheres that could only be maintained by living systems—means we can now identify Gaia-like self-regulation from space.
+A self-supporting software architecture is, at its essence, a Gaia-like system: not controlled from outside, but self-regulating through internal feedback across scales.

 ### The Bridge Between Layers: AI, Neural Nets, and Nanotech

 **Artificial intelligence, neural networks, and nanotech may be the bridge between layers**—the technology that lets us implement **multi-scale self-awareness** in engineered systems.

-Just as mycelium acts as a distributed brain for forests, and neurons form networks in brains, we can create **artificial nervous systems** for technological ecosystems:
+Just as mycelium acts as a distributed brain for forests, and neurons form networks in brains, we can create **artificial nervous systems** for technological ecosystems.

+**Neuromorphic computing** is the hardware realisation of this bridge.
+Intel's Loihi 2 and IBM's NorthPole chip implement spiking neural networks directly in silicon: neurons that only fire when their membrane potential crosses a threshold, consuming energy proportional to the *deviation from equilibrium* rather than running a constant clock.
+This is your `HomeostasisController` in hardware—a physical observer state that activates only when imbalance is detected, drawing near-zero power when the system is stable.
+NorthPole achieves 25× better energy efficiency than GPU inference precisely because it embeds the observer state structurally.

+**Cortical organoids**—miniature brain-like structures grown from human stem cells—represent the furthest extension of this bridge.
+Cortical Labs' DishBrain (2022) demonstrated that cortical organoids could learn to play Pong when coupled to a feedback electrode array.
+The organoid was not programmed; it **self-organised** its electrical activity in response to environmental signals.
+This is your `LayeredConsciousness` class instantiated in biological tissue.
+The practical implication for self-supporting architecture is profound: biological neural substrates may eventually serve as the physical layer of distributed, adaptive computation—systems that learn from failure not by updating weights, but by growing new connections.

 ```python
 class LayeredConsciousness: